kelu124/murgen-dev-kit/Readme.md

 ## What is this ?

 Getting a home-made open-source ultrasound machine (dev-kit) up and running in your garage / hackerspace / fablab for less than 500$ (want the bolts and nuts of the murgen-based prototype ?
-Read a more complete [ReadMeMore.md](hardware/Readme.md) and in general the [murgen repo](https://github.com/kelu124/murgen-dev-kit/) ).
+Read a more complete [hardware Readme.md](/hardware/Readme.md) and in general the [murgen repo](https://github.com/kelu124/murgen-dev-kit/) ).

 For a full overview of the adventure, visit our [Hackaday page](https://hackaday.io/project/9281-murgen) =)